 We all experience ups and downs in our lives.
 Sometimes it can be helpful to speak to someone outside your situation to explore what is going on and to help you find your own solutions.

-I have worked as a counsellor since 2004 and have worked in a number of different settings.
-I offer counselling, supervision and training face-to-face and online.
-I also offer telephone counselling and supervision.
+I have worked as a counsellor since 2004 and have worked in a number of different settings, including charities, EAP work and private practice.
+I offer online and telephone counselling and supervision, along with training (either face-to-face or online).

 Training, qualifications & experience

 I have experience of providing face-to-face, telephone and online counselling.
 I have worked with adults, young people and children.
-My experience has included both short-term and long-term work, counselling private and corporate clients.
+My experience includes both short-term and long-term work, counselling private and corporate clients.

-I have worked with people struggling with issues of loss, trauma, abuse, relationship breakdown and the difficulties of being a carer.
+I work with people struggling with issues of loss, trauma, abuse, relationship breakdown and the difficulties of being a carer.
+I have a particular interest in working with ex-boarders.

-I also teach counselling at further education level, delivering training in the use of counselling skills, supervision and the diploma in counselling.
+I currently teach counselling at further education level, delivering training in the use of counselling skills, supervision and the diploma in counselling.
 I have run workshops on grief and loss; guilt; and anger management.
+I am the coordinator of the undergraduate counselling courses at the University of Aberdeen.

 Registered / Accredited